 Why is it that we are split into parts that don’t talk or listen to each other?
 This is the result of our survival strategy in the face of trauma.
 Trauma arises when life is too much to bear and we become overwhelmed by its difficulties.
 It can be from specific events, or more often, from circumstances where we were over criticised, punished, not loved enough, abandoned, etc.

-We got so accustomed to living with these ‘splits’ and the repressed ‘trauma’ that we think it is ‘normal’.
-We resist looking too deeply at ourselves because at some level we know there is hurt / pain behind it all that we have not yet faced.
+We got so accustomed to living with these ‘splits’ and repressed ‘trauma’ that we think it is ‘normal’.
+We resist looking too deeply at ourselves because at some level we know there is hurt / pain behind it all, which we have not yet faced.

 So, what to do?

 Taking responsibility for ourselves, becoming more aware and understanding ourselves can be a tough process at times.
 So the wish to change needs to have sunk in deeply.
 If this is where you are, then counselling of some form might really help.
 None of us can do this work of deepening our self-awareness and self-understanding, alone.

 With support we can look more closely at what we are feeling, thinking and how our bodies are.
 This is all about attending to our here and now experience and how these three parts of ourselves interact and influenced each other.

 As we begin to see and understand more about our feelings, as we become more aware of our sensation and tensions, as we understand ourselves and our story better, it supports us to increasingly face the reality of ourselves.
 As this new awareness is integrated and understood we become a little stronger.
 This in turn supports us to see more of our insecurity, our experience starts to make sense, we start to understand the logic behind our behaviour.
 Connecting up our past to our present, helps us to forgive ourselves and try anew from a more self-compassionate place, that is able to accept our woundedness.